umguec/Decoding-brain-representations/README.md

 - Reconstruct **x** from **y** in the test set.
 - Visualize the reconstructions.
 Tip: You can use reshape function, and imshow or imagesc functions.
 - Compare the reconstructions with the earlier reconstructions.
+Which one is better?
+Why?

 (The solution of the task is provided in *./solutions/task_4.m*.
 However, it is recommended that you try to solve the task by youself before referring to the solution.)

 ---

 Congratulations, you have reached the end!
-If everything went according to the plan, you should have visualized figures like the following:
+If everything went according to the plan, your visualizations should look like the following:

+### Task 1

+### Task 2

+### Task 3

+### Task 4